AmosMes/PasswordManager_v2/README.md

 An application to store you're favorite websites/applications username and passwords

-Prerequisities: Install the following pip packages: cryptography pyperclip hashlib, logging.
+Prerequisities: Install the following pip packages: cryptography pyperclip, hashlib, logging.

 This application meant to run in a Windows OS.